 Upon receipt of a written request for access to a record, the Township shall make a good faith effort to determine if the record requested is a public record and whether the Township has possession, custody or control of the identified record.
 When doing so, the Township will respond as promptly as possible under the circumstances existing at the time of the request.
 Under the Right-to-Know Law, the Township must send a response within five (5) business days of receipt of the written request for access, or else the written request shall be deemed denied.
-For purposes of this policy, a business day is any Monday, Tuesday, Wednesday, Thursday or Friday, during hours when the office is open as established by the Township, except those days when the Township's office is closed for all or part of a day due to a state holiday.
+The clock starts the day after the RTK request is received during regular business hours.
+For purposes of this policy, a business day is any Monday, Tuesday, Wednesday, Thursday, or Friday, during hours when the office is open as established by the Township, except those days when the Township's office is closed for all or part of a day due to a state holiday.